 2011 Frymoyer Scholar Project

-An education program to address ineffective physician-nurse communication, a problem that has been linked to medical errors, earned Ted James, M.D., Director of Clinical Simulation and Professor of Surgery, and Celia Cohen, R.N., M.S.N., an educator in Central Nursing and Research Education at Fletcher Allen Health Care, a 2011 Frymoyer Scholarship.
+An education program to address ineffective physician-nurse communication, a problem that has been linked to medical errors, earned Ted James, M.D., Director of Clinical Simulation and Professor of Surgery, and Celia Cohen, R.N., M.S.N., an educator in Central Nursing and Research Education at The University of Vermont Medical Center, a 2011 Frymoyer Scholarship.

 James and Cohen jointly developed a program to help prevent patient safety mishaps by teaching and assessing health communication skills, professionalism, and inter-professional communication required to optimize patient care through a series of simulated clinical management scenarios.
 Their educational intervention relies on “mock pages” – alerts sent to students’ pagers – at the start of each clinical scenario chosen from standardized and peer-reviewed clinical cases.
 Students have the opportunity to practice and receive feedback from faculty on their clinical assessment and communication skills during these scenarios.
 In addition, debriefing sessions that reinforce communication teaching points take place following each session.
 The program includes four sessions:

 - Session I: Third-year medical students rotating through the surgery clerkship work with a trained nurse educator and James

 - Session II: Senior nursing students and LNA summer externs work with Cohen and a trained UVM College of Medicine faculty member serving as the covering physician;